szweibel/workshops/python.md

 # Functions

 Broadly defined, a function is a block of reusable code that performs a specific task.
 Often, a function takes an input, transforms the input, and returns an output.
 Imagine, for instance, a [penny press](https://en.wikipedia.org/wiki/Elongated_coin) at a popular tourist attraction that accepts a penny (the input), flattens and embosses the penny (the transformation), and spits out an elongated coin with a new design, perhaps an image of the Statue of Liberty (the output)!

+### Math!

 Or, for those of you who remember high school algebra, the function `f(x) = x + 1` means that given an input `x`, the function will return `x + 1`.
 For example, if I substituted `2` for `x`, my function would read `f(2) = 2 + 1`, or `f(2) = 3`.
 In this case, my input was `2`, the transformation was to add `1`, and the output was `3`.
-These are the basic concepts that make up a function in Python as well!
+Pick the analogy that works best for you, but the important thing to remember is that a function takes an input, performs an operation, and returns an output.

 ## Writing your first function

 Let's write a Python function that prints the output from our algebraic equation `f(x) = x + 1` before.
-Try running the code in the editor below.
+Try running the code below into the editor, and remember not to copy and paste.

 <CodeEditor>
 def add_one(x):